alisi1989/Polaris/README.md

 ## Installation of Panderas

 The Polaris package can be downloaded to users’ local computers by clicking on Polaris under "Releases" in our Github repository `(https://github.com/alisi1989/Polaris)`.
-Alternatively, users can download the Polaris package from DropBox `(https://www.dropbox.com/scl/fo/2s6hm1owv26wivrn29saw/AGkE6YM91jp_DzJlgNScaSY?rlkey=pxe1i6ytbcsup7jv6h1q5fq3m&st=b1dyusit&dl=0)`.
-To unzip the file from GitHub (the same file from DropBox will be uncompressed), type `"unzip Polaris_main.zip"` at the command line prompt `(typically indicated by a ">" symbol)`, and the uncompressed `"Polaris_Main"` folder will appear.
+Alternatively, users can download the Polaris package from DropBox `(https://www.dropbox.com/scl/fo/mlxizft5267vem9u62qkn/AAnM0qX923zPzQBlPX8iteM?rlkey=uezrp4t2waffpj0nmo1evr320&st=0vfb6rcu&dl=0)`.
+To unzip the file from GitHub (the same file from DropBox will be uncompressed), type `"unzip Polaris.zip"` at the command line prompt `(typically indicated by a ">" symbol)`, and the uncompressed `"Polaris"` folder will appear.
 At the command-line prompt in the Terminal window, users will change the current working directory to the "Panderas" directory where the software is located.

 Users will then need to ensure the software is executable with the following command: